Why a gateway

 - Guardrails — built-in TrustGuard, OpenAI Moderation, Azure Content Safety, and AWS Bedrock guardrail policies to inspect prompts and responses inline.

-- Multi-tenancy & auth — per-gateway consumers authenticated by API key, OAuth2, OIDC, or mTLS, with policies scoped globally or per consumer.
+- Multi-tenancy & auth — per-gateway consumers authenticated by API key, OAuth2, or OIDC, with policies scoped globally or per consumer.

-- Observability — rich per-request telemetry (model, tokens, cost, latency breakdown, routing attempts, policy chain) streamed to Kafka by default, with an opt-in per-gateway OpenTelemetry (OTLP) exporter and TrustLens forwarding, where it powers detection alerts.
+- Observability — rich per-request telemetry (model, tokens, cost, latency breakdown, routing attempts, policy chain) exported with OpenTelemetry and used by detection alerts.

 - Agent tooling — a dedicated MCP plane exposes MCP servers and tools to agents with full OAuth2 support.